3DCoded/Happy-Hare/BoxTurtle-Quick-Start.md

 ---

 🎉 Happy Hare is successfully installed!

-If you selected one of the default control boards, you don't need to follow the rest of this guide.
-If you selected `Not in list / Unknown`, read on.
+(Quick start guide based on the 3MS template by 3DCoded)